 So we’re not too sure why this person came because they don’t seem to really want to be a part of the offsite.
-The Disengaged will tend be unenthused by anything and could bring everyone else down with them.
+The Disengaged will tend to be unenthused by anything and could bring everyone else down with them.
 There are many reasons for this kind of behavior.
 Sometimes it’s solvable, sometimes it isn’t.
-You can identify this person by looking for someone who looks bored or overtly negative about the day, but remember to approach them with kindness and patience.
+You can identify this person by looking for someone who looks bored or overtly negative about the day but remember to approach them with kindness and patience.

 So there goes part two.
 Ready for more?
 You can read part 3 here.

 Ultimately, these Downers are an integral part of your group.
 While they may have different motivations and aspirations, it’s good to explore ways on how to evolve as a team.
 Check out our different corporate team events here at Reason and see where it takes you!
 A team that plays together, grows together!